Portion/Yield:Makes approximately 600ml

-Yum, yum I love this recipe!!
+I love this recipe!!
 It’s brilliant, no additives or preservatives.
-This chocolate fudge spread recipe takes pride of place amongst my recipe collection.
-Mum gave it to me, as I started to play with the recipe I found that I have found a replacement for shop bought chocolate spread!
-Eureka!
+My mother gave this recipe to me, it’s the perfect alternative to shop bought versions.
 Add toasted hazelnuts or rum soaked raisins for a twist.

-I keep the chocolate fudge spread in a sterilised jar in the fridge for up to one week; it’s very versatile.
-Makes brilliant toppings and fillings for cakes and cupcakes and even works a treat in a sandwich.
+I keep the chocolate fudge spread in a sterilised jar in the fridge for up to one week.
+Makes brilliant toppings and fillings for cakes and cupcakes and even works a treat on toast.

 I have included cooking instructions for both conventional and thermomix cooking, so there is no reason not to have a go at making this little gem of a recipe.